spettersson/splunk4patientprivacy/README.md

 ## 📌 What You'll Find Here

 ### 🔍 Detections
-Detections built to work together to surface potential privacy violations.
+Detections built to work together to surface patients and staff members with high risk.
 They fall into two categories:

 - **Observation Triggering** – Searching and correlates events to identify observations, which indicate a notable behaviour.
 - **Alert Triggering** – Groups observations over time and makes a risk assessment, raising high-confidence alerts.